Code-Institute-Submissions/Milestone-Project-108/README.md

 - A simplistic contact us form, with phone, email and social contact options all in one page to enable flexibility and simplicity for the user to contact the site owner.
 - A fixed footer with contact information, social links, and additional navigation links to services offered to add more ease in for the user experience.
 - The website is responsive on all sites and built with a mobile first approach.
+- All phone number links contained in the site are ‘call-able’ and the e-mail address on the contact us page is linked to open the users default email application.

 ### Features Left to Implement
 - A booking form to allow customers to book training directly on site.
 - A more detailed services page to provide the user with more information on how each training program can support their specific problem.
 - A page dedicated to class training programs that run for x number of weeks with a class schedule / timetable for future classes that can be booked in advance.
-- Specific pages that provide valuable non purchasable content for the user to interact with and take away - for example, how dogs learn, fun facts, diet tips, blogs etc.
+- Specific pages that provide value in the form of free content for the user to interact with and take away - for example, how dogs learn, fun facts, diet tips, blogs etc.

 ---
 ## <p align="center">Technologies Used